oskarrough/webhealer/README.md

 # Web Healer

+## Game concepts, ideas and brainstorming

 Thinking about it...

-## Game Concept and ideas

 - Most spells trigger a global cooldown (GCD) of 1.5 seconds.
-During this time you cannot cast any other spells.
+During this time you cannot cast any other spells
-- Mana regen is paused for 2 seconds whenever a cast completes.
+- Mana regen is paused for 2 seconds whenever a cast completes
-- Experience
-- Combat stats?
-Amount healed, Overhealing, Mana spent
+- Show combat stats once combat ends: Amount healed, Overhealing, Mana spent
+- Experience?
+Why?
-- Talents and talent points
+- Talents and talent points?

-- Skills
+- Spells
 	- Renew
 	- Dispel
 	- Heal